HeadHunter28/HeadHunter28/README.md

 ## And ?
 and ..
 I am Python developer inclined towards Data Science, slowly mastering ML/DL/LLM dev and building awesome projects along the way.

+ > What am I working on right ?
+MMA

 ### 🖥️ Skills
 ---
 -  Data Structures and Algorithms